LaborSoft summarizes what HR needs to know about the recent rollbacks to the OCR's gender equality laws in regards to Title IX expectations and...

-Unique Challenges that Hospital and Healthcare HR Departments Face
+Unique Challenges Faced by Hospital and Healthcare HR Departments

 Staff Retention: Attracting and Keeping Talent

 One of the key challenges that healthcare HR professionals face is staff acquisition and retention.
 Due to the fact that the demand of quality medical personnel is much higher than the supply, physicians and nurses often have the pick of the litter when it comes to deciding where to work, which leads to shortages in certain areas of the country.
-This is in large part due to the current deluge of retiring baby boomers in the healthcare industry and not enough millennials graduating to fill the gap.
+This is due to the current deluge of retiring baby boomers in the healthcare industry, with not enough of the Millennial and Gen Z generations emerging to fill the gap.

 Regulations: Keeping Compliant